 Now, with the all the stress over the past few days, I woke up this morning to a head cold.
 A lot of my friends are sick.
-Couple that with the recent episode of family stress and I’m not surprised that I fell victim to this head cold.
+Couple that with the recent episode of family stress and I’m not surprised that I fell victim to illness.

-So this morning, to provide comfort to my congestion and because chocolate makes everything better, I decided to make a warm and delicious gluten-free chocolate oatmeal.
+This morning, in order to provide comfort to my congestion and because chocolate makes everything better, I decided to make a warm and delicious gluten-free chocolate oatmeal.
 That’s right, I said chocolate oatmeal.
 Don’t judge.

-I needed some chocolate to get me through the day – and this wonderful gluten-free chocolate oatmeal recipe did just the trick to satisfy my chocolate craving and provide a nourishing, fiber-rich and totally gluten-free breakfast.
+I needed this chocolate oatmeal bowl to get me through the day and quickly satisfy my chocolate craving all while providing a nourishing, fiber-rich and totally gluten-free breakfast.

 What You Need